Overview

 - Maximize the compensation you receive

-How are attorney paid in Workers Compensation Cases?
+How are attorneys paid in Workers’ Compensation cases?

 - In NY Workers’ Compensation, lawyers are paid on a contingency fee basis.